metasoarous/datsync/README.md

 looking at a centralized state store on the client as a database.
 This way, everything in the UI is transactional, which is good.

-However, when we do this we sort of wave our hands and say "think of the atom as a db!"
+However, when we do this, we sort of wave our hands and say "think of the atom as a db!"
 But an atom is sort of an ad-hoc db.
 It has (limited but sufficient) transaction semantics, but doesn't care about the data inside.
 If we have complex data, being able to draw relations between the data becomes hugely advantageous.